NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Blessed Reformer.md

 * * *

 **Effect** You hold your weapon aloft, calling on righteousness to steel your resolve.
-You cast [[Spells/Protection|Protection]] on yourself and you must select evil as the chosen alignment.
+You cast [[Protection|Protection]] on yourself and you must select evil as the chosen alignment.

 * * *